Rune-AI/Navigation-Agent/README.md

 ![tensorboard](img/tensorboard.png)

-After training the model is exported as an .onnx file wich can be run by Barracuda inside unity.
+After training the model is exported as an .onnx file which can be run by Barracuda inside unity.

 # Result
 Here is the agent after some training.
 ![result](img/result.gif)

 ## Analysis
-The agent still seems to have some trouble pinpointing the target, this can be a few things and is probably all of them combined.
+The agent still seems to have some trouble pinpointing the target, this can be a few things and the real problem is probably all of them combined.

 ### Not enough training
 According to the tensorboard graphs, the agent was still improving.
 We stopped the training prematurely.